mazeor9/r6-data.js/README.md

 main();
 ```
-In this example, we first generate an access token using the `generateToken()` function.
-Then, we demonstrate various ways to use the `getOperators()`function:

 1. Retrieving all operators by calling `getOperators()` without any parameters.
 2. Filtering operators by name using the `name` parameter.